austinbdill/pixelwise_al/README.md

 user@device:~$ conda activate pixelwise
 ```

+The data can be found at http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_prediction on the link for the 14GB full data set.
+It will require an email address for them to send the download link to.

 ## Structure

 The code can be best understood by considering each subdirectory and the `main.py` file separately.
 With the exception of the `notebook` subdirectory, all of the code in this repository is related to training an end-to-end model for monocular depth estimation with active learning.